 The Truth About Personalization: Using a CDP to Personalize Marketing

 Is a high level of personalization really needed for all companies on all channels?
-Erick Archer Smith, Head of Account-Based Marketing here at Arm Treasure Data, unpacks personalization at scale, including lessons learned from major brands around the world.
+Erick Archer Smith, Head of Account-Based Marketing here at Treasure Data, unpacks personalization at scale, including lessons learned from major brands around the world.

 Smith will share personalization industry benchmarks collected from marketing leaders, and help attendees better define what’s working, what’s not, and how using a CDP can maximize personalization results on the channels that matter most to your business.

 The customer data management landscape continues to shift as new data sources, privacy rules, and technologies continue to emerge.
 In Customer Data Management 2020, David Raab is back to describe what you can do today to prepare for 2020 and beyond.